Hymns to Mary

 Marian hymns are Christian songs focused on Mary, mother of Jesus.
 They are used in devotional and liturgical services, particularly by the Catholic, Eastern Orthodox, Oriental Orthodox, and Anglican churches.

 Some have been adopted as Christmas hymns.
-Marian hymns are not popular among Protestants who see Marian veneration as idolatry.
+Marian hymns are not popular among majority of low-church Protestant denominations, as a large portion of adherents to said churches see Marian devotion as idolatry.

 The Eastern Orthodox yearly cycle of liturgy has more hymns to Mary than does the liturgy of Roman Catholicism, which often uses them in month-of-May devotions.